isomerpages/govtech-stp/_travellers-from-vietnam/00c-atp-faq.md

 #### 3. How can visitors apply for an ATP?

-Applications for the ATP can be made between seven and 30 calendar days prior to the intended date of entry into Singapore.
+Applications for the ATP can be made between seven and thirty calendar days prior to the intended date of entry into Singapore.

 For example, visitors who intend to enter Singapore on 31 October 2020 must apply for an ATP between 1 October 2020 and 24 October 2020.